Mediterranean Braised Lamb Shoulder Chops

 - ½ cup tomato sauce or pureed tomatoes

-1. In a large skillet with a lid, preferably cast iron, heat 1 tablespoon of the olive oil over medium high heat.
-Add the onion, carrots, and garlic, season with salt and pepper, and sauté until everything is tender and starting to brown, about 7 minutes.
+- In a large skillet, preferably cast-iron, heat 1 tablespoon of the olive oil over medium-high heat.
+Add the onion, carrots, and garlic, and season with salt and pepper.
+Sauté until everything is tender and starting to brown, about 5 minutes.
 Scrape the mixture into a small bowl.

-2. Season the lamb with salt and pepper on both sides.
-Give the skillet a quick wipe with a paper towl (be careful; that skillet is hot!), and return the skillet to the heat.
-Add 1 more tablespoon olive oil, make sure the pan is very hot, then add the chops and sear for about 4 minutes on each side until the chops are browned on both sides.
+- Season the lamb with salt and pepper on both sides.
+Give the skillet a quick wipe with a paper towel (be careful; that skillet is hot!), and return the skillet to the heat.
+Add 1 more tablespoon of olive oil, make sure the pan is very hot, then add the chops and sear for about 4 minutes on each side until the chops are browned on both sides.
 Transfer the chops to a plate.